ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Conditional Endorsement Triple {#sec-comid-triple-cond-end}

-A Conditional Endorsement triple uses a stateful environment, (i.e., `stateful-environment-record`), that identifies a Target Environment based on an `environment-map` plus the `measurement-map` measurements that have matching Evidence.
+A Conditional Endorsement triple uses a stateful environment, (i.e., `stateful-environment-record`), that identifies a Target Environment based on an `environment-map` plus one or more `measurement-map` measurements that have matching Evidence.

 The stateful Target Environment is a triple subject that MUST be satisfied before the Endorsed Values in the triple object are accepted.